Skip to main content

 CCD Human Trafficking Prevention

 January is National Human Trafficking Prevention Month.
 Every year since 2010, the president has dedicated the month to raise awareness about human trafficking and educate the public how to identify and prevent this crime.
-The U.S. Department of State raises awareness of human trafficking domestically and abroad, through U.S. embassies and consulates.
+The U.S. Department of State raises awareness of human trafficking domestically and abroad through U.S. embassies and consulates.

-Human trafficking is a form of modern slavery that occurs in every state, including Oregon.
-More than 27 million people annually fall victim to human trafficking worldwide, and according to the National Human Trafficking Hotline, 132 cases involving 248 victims were identified in Oregon in 2023.
+More than 27 million people annually fall victim to human trafficking worldwide, and according to the National Human Trafficking Hotline, 160 cases involving 227 victims were identified in Oregon in 2024.
 Knowing human trafficking is happening and learning to recognize what it looks like are the first steps in bringing it to an end.
-Our trained staff and partners know the signs and are here to help.

 Join us in these awareness-raising activities this month!

-• January 11, 2025 “Wear Blue Day”: Learn more about #WearBlueDay to raise human trafficking awareness.
+• January 11, 2026 “Wear Blue Day”: Learn more about #WearBlueDay to raise human trafficking awareness.
 Ask your company or organization to participate in “Wear Blue Day” and share the information with others.

 Human Trafficking Training for Oregon Motor Carriers